What Is An LLC? (Benefits, Cost, Best State & More)

 There are similarities to corporations too, especially when it comes to financial responsibilities.
 In an LLC, the owners or members are not usually personally accountable for the financial status of the business.
 This means that if someone sues your LLC, your personal assets are not at risk.

 In short, LLCs are so popular because they provide a variety of legal protections for your business, while also enhancing your company’s credibility.
-Keep in mind as we go through this guide that if anything starts to sound overwhelming, there are services that can help you through any step of the LLC formation and ongoing compliance processes.
+Keep in mind as we go through this guide that if anything starts to sound overwhelming, there are plenty of reputable services that can help you through any step of the LLC formation and ongoing compliance processes.

 What Are the Benefits of Forming an LLC?

 There are many benefits to forming an LLC, one of which is the relatively simple formation process.
-It can be a bit of a hassle, but I believe most entrepreneurs should be able to successfully form their own LLC, as long as you have enough time to make sure every step is completed correctly.
+It can be a bit of a hassle, but we believe most entrepreneurs should be able to successfully form their own LLC, as long as you have enough time to make sure every step is completed correctly.

 There are many ongoing benefits to LLC formation, with these being the primary factors: